Dinosaur jar lids for kids storage

 Cute, right?
 To create your own, you’ll need just a few supplies, most of which I already had on hand.

-Apple Barrel paints (love the bright, cheery hues that make his vintage football room pop with color; sold at Michaels,) Mod Podge Washout (also sold at Michaels,) pack of dinosaurs ($1 for 9 at Dollar Tree; mine also carried farm animals and jungle animals,) baby jars, a foam brush and super glue.
-I have been saving my younger sons baby food jars but the original tute uses mason-type jars so you can be creative and use a spaghetti sauce jar or leftover jars from your everyday use instead of buying new ones (;
+I have been saving my younger sons baby food jars but the original tutorial uses mason-type jars so you can be creative and use a spaghetti sauce jar or leftover jars from your everyday use instead of buying new ones (;

-The steps to make these are easy peasy!
+The steps to make these are easy peasy:

 DIY dinosaur jar lids for kids storage | www.lollyjane.com